-- 9.6.1.1 The exhaust gas system shall be equipped with explosion relief ventilation sufficiently dimensioned to prevent excessive explosion pressures in the event of ignition failure of one cylinder followed by ignition of the unburned gas in the system. - 9.6.1.2 For engines where the space below the piston is in direct communication with the crankcase, a detailed evaluation regarding the hazard potential of fuel gas accumulation in the crankcase shall be carried out and reflected in the safety concept of the engine. - 9.6.1.3 Each engine other than two-stroke cross-head type diesel engines shall be fitted with vent systems independent of other engines for crankcases and sumps. - 9.6.1.4 Where gas can leak directly into the working media of auxiliary system (lubricating oil, cooling water), appropriate means shall be fitted after the engine outlet to extract gas in order to prevent gas dispersion.
-The gas extracted from the working media of auxiliary systems shall be vented to a safe location in the atmosphere. - 9.6.1.5 For engines fitted with ignition systems, prior to admission of gas fuel, correct operation of the ignition system on each unit shall be verified. - 9.6.1.6 A means shall be provided to monitor and detect poor combustion or misfiring.
-In the event that it is detected, gas operation may be allowed provided that the gas fuel supply to the concerned cylinder is shut off and provided that the operation of the engine with one cylinder cut-off is acceptable with respect to torsional vibrations. - 9.6.1.7 For engines starting on fuels in accordance with 9.1.1, if combustion has not been detected by the engine monitoring system within an engine specific time after the opening of the fuel supply valve, the fuel supply valve shall be automatically shut off.
-Means to ensure that any unburnt fuel mixture is purged away from the exhaust system shall be provided. - 9.6.1.8 Premixed engines using fuel gas mixed with air before turbocharger shall be located in ESD protected machinery spaces. - 9.6.2 Requirements for dual fuel internal combustion engines. - 9.6.2.1 In case of shutoff of the gas fuel supply, the engines shall be capable of continuous operation by oil fuel only, without interruption. - 9.6.2.2 An automatic system shall be fitted to change over from gas fuel operation to oil fuel operation and vice versa with minimum deviations of the engine power from the mean value.
+9.6.1.1 The exhaust gas system shall be equipped with explosion relief systems unless designed to accommodate the worst-case overpressure due to ignited gas leaks or justified by the safety concept of the engine.
+A detailed evaluation of the potential for unburnt gas in the exhaust system is to be undertaken covering the complete system from the cylinders up to the open end.
+This detailed evaluation shall be reflected in the safety concept of the engine.

+9.6.1.2 For engines where the space below the piston is in direct communication with the crankcase, a detailed evaluation regarding the hazard potential of fuel gas accumulation in the crankcase shall be carried out and reflected in the safety concept of the engine.

+9.6.1.3 Each engine other than two-stroke cross-head type diesel engines shall be fitted with vent systems independent of other engines for crankcases and sumps.

+9.6.1.4 Where gas can leak directly into the working media of auxiliary system (lubricating oil, cooling water), appropriate means shall be fitted after the engine outlet to extract gas in order to prevent gas dispersion.
+The gas extracted from the working media of auxiliary systems shall be vented to a safe location in the atmosphere.

+9.6.1.5 For engines fitted with ignition systems, prior to admission of gas fuel, correct operation of the ignition system on each unit shall be verified.

+9.6.1.6 A means shall be provided to monitor and detect poor combustion or misfiring.
+In the event that it is detected, gas operation may be allowed provided that the gas fuel supply to the concerned cylinder is shut off and provided that the operation of the engine with one cylinder cut-off is acceptable with respect to torsional vibrations.

+9.6.1.7 For engines starting on fuels in accordance with 9.1.1, if combustion has not been detected by the engine monitoring system within an engine specific time after the opening of the fuel supply valve, the fuel supply valve shall be automatically shut off.
+Means to ensure that any unburnt fuel mixture is purged away from the exhaust system shall be provided.

+9.6.1.8 Premixed engines using fuel gas mixed with air before turbocharger shall be located in ESD protected machinery spaces.

+9.6.2 Requirements for dual fuel internal combustion engines.

+9.6.2.1 In case of shutoff of the gas fuel supply, the engines shall be capable of continuous operation by oil fuel only, without interruption.

+9.6.2.2 An automatic system shall be fitted to change over from gas fuel operation to oil fuel operation and vice versa with minimum deviations of the engine power from the mean value.
 Acceptable reliability shall be demonstrated through testing.
 In case of unstable operation on engines when gas firing, the engine shall automatically change to oil fuel mode.
-Manual activation of gas system shutdown shall always be possible. - 9.6.2.3 In case of a normal stop or an emergency shutdown, the gas fuel supply shall be shut off not later than the ignition source.
+Manual activation of gas system shutdown shall always be possible.

+9.6.2.3 In case of a normal stop or an emergency shutdown, the gas fuel supply shall be shut off not later than the ignition source.
 It shall not be possible to shut off the ignition source without first or simultaneously closing the gas supply to each cylinder or to the complete engine.